ShizukaDonaghue/luve/TESTING.md

 * **_As a Business Owner/Staff, I can delete a blog article so that I can remove the article from the site._**

-    The delete button is available to users with superuser or staff permission and they can delete articles from the Articles and the Article Detail pages.
-Once the button is clicked, a modal is displayed to confirm deletion.
+    The link to delete a product is available on the Articles page as well as the Article Details page for users with superuser or staff permission.
+When the link is selected, a modal is displayed to confirm the deletion.
 Once confirmed, the article is deleted from the site and the user is notified.

     <img src="docs/images/testing/delete-article-modal.png" width=350>